R. Kelly avoids lengthy add-on to 30-year prison sentence

 Kelly rose from poverty in Chicago to become one of the world’s biggest R&B stars.
 Known for his smash hit “I Believe I Can Fly” and for sex-infused songs such as “Bump n’ Grind,” he sold millions of albums even after allegations about his abuse of girls began circulating publicly in the 1990s.

-Prosecutors described Kelly as “a serial sexual predator” who used his fame and wealth to reel in, sexually abuse and then discard star-struck fans.
+Prosecutors had previously described Kelly as “a serial sexual predator” who used his fame and wealth to reel in, sexually abuse and then discard star-struck fans.

-Kelly’s abuse of children was especially appalling, she said Thursday, because he “memorialized” his abuse by filming victims, including Jane.
+Kelly’s abuse of children was especially appalling, she said, because he “memorialized” his abuse by filming victims, including Jane.
 Appenteng told the court Kelly “used Jane as a sex prop, a thing” for producing pornographic videos.

-But Bonjean has accused prosecutors of offering an “embellished narrative” to get the judge to join what she called the government’s “bloodthirsty campaign to make Kelly a symbol of the #MeToo movement.”
+Bonjean has said repeatedly that the government singled out her client because he is a superstar and she previously accused prosecutors of offering an “embellished narrative” to get the judge to join what she called the government’s “bloodthirsty campaign to make Kelly a symbol of the #MeToo movement.”

+She echoed that theme Thursday in calling the request for a 25-year consecutive sentence “overkill.”

 The singer has suffered enough, including financially, Bonjean said.
 She said his worth once approached $1 billion, but that he “is now destitute.”

-Just before Kelly was taken back to detention Thursday, he requested that he not be placed on suicide watch because constant checks by guards “is in and of itself cruel” and “creates mental health issues,” Bonjean said.
+Just before Kelly was taken back to detention Thursday, Bonjean requested that he not be placed on suicide watch because constant checks by guards “is in and of itself cruel” and “creates mental health issues.”

 “He was expecting this,” she told the judge.
 “Mr. Kelly … is not suicidal.”